 Enhancing the Consumer Experience with the Power of Green Consumption

-But what were the effects on consumers during and post purchase?
-How can you keep these consumers loyal?
-How could you attract more consumers to this “type” of consumption?
+But questions still remain.
+What are the effects on consumers during and after purchase?
+How can you keep those consumers loyal?
+And how can you attract more consumers to this “type” of consumption?

-Green consumption is related to the notions of sustainable development or sustainable consumer behavior.
-By now, most if not all consumers have used, bought, or are well aware of this growing trend.
-In the 1980s, the first “green” products began to appear in America, experiencing slow growth in the 1990s, and having really taken off in the last decade.
+Green consumption is related to the notion of sustainable development and, by extension, sustainable consumer behavior.
+By now, most (if not all) consumers have used, bought, or are (at the very least) aware of this growing trend.
+In the 1980s, the first environmentally-friendly products began to appear in America.
+While they experienced slow growth in the 1990s, they have since taken off over the last decade.

-However, an understanding of how green products influenced consumer behavior remained very limited.
-Then in 2019 marketing science researchers, Ali Tezer and Onur Bodurm, posed a central question.
+However, an understanding of how green products influence consumer behavior has remained quite limited.
+That is, until marketing science researchers Ali Tezer and Onur Bodur posed a central question:

 How does using a green product influence the consumer experience?

-More specifically, their aim was to understand the level of enjoyment of the accompanying green consumption experience compared to conventional product usage.
+Their aim, more specifically, was to understand the level of enjoyment that accompanies green consumption when compared to conventional product experiences.

-To explore that question, they relied on the literature and economic theory of warm-glow.
+To explore the question further, they turned to the economic theory of “warm-glow”.

-Warm glow is actually an economic theory describing the emotional reward of giving to others.
-Research on warm glow was initially conducted to challenge the wide held belief that pure altruism is the prime mechanism driving good deeds.
+Simply put, warm-glow describes the emotional reward of giving to others- one that we are all familiar with.
+Research on warm-glow was initially conducted to challenge the widely held belief that pure altruism is the prime mechanism driving good deeds.

-Earlier research from two decades ago showed that humans typically feel warm glow when performing a pro-social behavior such as donating to a charity they believe in (Andreoni, 1990), or spending money on others (Dunn, 2008).
+Earlier research showed us that humans typically feel warm-glow when performing prosocial behaviors, such as donating to a charity (Andreoni, 1990), or spending money on others (Dunn, 2008).

-More recent research has shown that pro-environmental behavior leads to warm glow feelings (Steg, 2015).
-Additionally, customers who participate in a green initiative such as purchasing a reusable product end up feeling warm glow and interestingly enough report a higher level of satisfaction with the service they are being provided with.
+More recent research has shown that pro-environmental behavior similarly leads to warm-glow feelings (Steg, 2015).
+What's more, customers who participate in a green initiative, like purchasing a reusable product, end up feeling warm-glow and (interestingly enough) report a higher level of satisfaction with the service provided.

-Most previous research on warm glow engaged with people who deliberately made pro-social behavior such as consuming green products and donating to charity.
-In one recent study (Tezer and Bodur, 2019) it was predicted that using a green product will elicit warm glow feelings even when consumers do not deliberately choose to use or purchase the product.
+Most previous research on warm-glow engaged with people who deliberately made prosocial behaviors, like choosing to use green products or donate to a charity.
+However, in their 2019 study, Tezer and Bodur predicted that using a green product will elicit warm-glow feelings even when consumers do not deliberately choose to use or purchase the product.

-They argued that green products possess inherent pro-social attributes and therefore merely using a green product without the deliberate intention to do so will evoke the warm glow feeling with the implicit implication of doing a good deed.
+They argued that green products possess inherent prosocial attributes.
+Therefore, merely using a green product without the deliberate intention to do so will still evoke warm-glow feelings with the implication of doing a good deed.

-Across five experiments the researchers demonstrated that using green products enhances the enjoyment of the accompanying consumption experiences compared to using conventional products.
-In fact, consumers perceive an increase in their social worth when using green products and feel warm glow which then enhances the enjoyment of the accompanying consumption experience.
+Across these five experiments, researchers demonstrated that using green products enhanced the enjoyment of the accompanying consumption experience when compared to using conventional products.

-The findings of these experiments, the green consumption effect, has substantial ramifications for consumer insights.
-There are proven positive effects on consumers from using sustainable, environmentally friendly products.
+The findings of this research have substantial ramifications for organizations across the board.
+There are now proven positive effects on consumers from using sustainable, environmentally-friendly products.